 6. Find meaning in your work

-Improve your outlook on life and sense of purpose by cultivating work that is personally meaningful to you, and that provides you with a comfortable standard of living.
+Improve your outlook on life and sense of purpose by cultivating work that is personally meaningful to you.
+Likewise, it is important that this work provides you with a comfortable standard of living.

 7. Practice mindfulness